co-facilitated with Kati Fernandez Lambert of Coyote Fire Illustration

 Your Guides

-Meg Barrow, MS, OTR/L of Thriving Wild OT
+Meg Barrow, MS, OTR/L of Thriving Wild OT and Co-director of Wild Harmony Nature Connection

 In addition to her work as a nature connection guide and occupational therapist, Meg (she/her/hers) is an artist and maker who is particularly drawn to folk art and forms of handmaking traditionally done by women.
 She holds these forms in high regard not only because of the skills they require, but also because she recognizes that this work creates community, comfort, delight, care, and beauty in our everyday lives, making them instruments of survival, connection, and love.
 It’s no surprise that the materials and motifs frequently used in folk art come from the natural world, and it is in nature that she finds endless creative and relational inspiration. |

-Kati Fernandez Lambert of Coyote Fire Illustration
+Kati Fernandez Lambert of Coyote Fire Illustration and Co-director of Wild Harmony Nature Connection

 Kati (she/her/hers) is a children’s illustrator and artist.
 She received a BFA from the School of the Art Institute of Chicago and has publicly exhibited both her fine art and illustrations.
 She has a background in Nature Connection mentoring, outdoor and after-school enrichment programming for young people, as well as a Master’s Degree in Counseling Psychology from the University of Wisconsin-Madison.
 Kati offers classes and workshops at the intersection of creativity and nature, including making art supplies out of natural materials, creating art with nature treasures, and engaging in nature connection practices to spark creative energy.
 If she’s not painting or drinking coffee, she can be found tracking wildlife with her family at the pond behind their home.
 Find out more about her work at www.coyotefirearts.com. |